scala/docs.scala-lang/sips/completed/_posts/2012-01-21-futures-promises.md

 title: SIP-14 - Futures and Promises

 vote-status: accepted
-vote-text: This SIP is in Accepted status currently.
+vote-text: This SIP has already been accepted.
 ---

 **By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic**